elastic/elasticsearch-ruby/README.md

 * [`elasticsearch-dsl`](https://github.com/elastic/elasticsearch-ruby/tree/master/elasticsearch-dsl),
   which provides a Ruby API for the [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html),
 * [`elasticsearch-xpack`](https://github.com/elastic/elasticsearch-ruby/tree/master/elasticsearch-xpack),
-  which provides a Ruby API for the  [_X-Pack_](https://www.elastic.co/products/x-pack) APIs.
+  which provides a Ruby API for X-Pack APIs.
 This API is going to be merged into `elasticsearch-api` on v8.0.

 Please see their respective READMEs for information and documentation.